 We consider all audit evidence obtained during the course of the audit, including consideration of contradictory or inconsistent audit evidence.
-The nature and extent of the audit evidence we gather are responsive to the assessed risks.
+The nature and extent of the audit evidence we gather is responsive to the assessed risks.
 We critically assess audit evidence obtained from all sources.
-The analysis of the audit evidence requires each of our team members to exercise professional judgement and maintain professional skepticism to obtain sufficient appropriate audit evidence.
+For the purpose of obtaining sufficient appropriate audit evidence, each team member is required to exercise professional judgement and maintain professional skepticism throughout the audit engagement.